What is Momentum?

 1. What is angular momentum in Physics?

-Angular momentum is the rotational equivalent of linear momentum.
-It is a vector quantity that measures the rotational inertia of a body in motion about an axis.
-In simple terms, it quantifies the amount of rotation an object has.
-An object's angular momentum depends on its mass, velocity, and distance from the axis of rotation.
-A classic example is a spinning ice skater, who changes their speed of rotation by manipulating their angular momentum.
+In physics, angular momentum is the rotational equivalent of linear momentum.
+It is a vector quantity that quantifies the amount of rotation an object has around a specific axis.
+It depends on the object's mass, its velocity, and its distance from the axis of rotation.
+Essentially, it is a measure of an object's rotational inertia in motion.

 2. What are the two main types of angular momentum?

-Angular momentum is generally categorised into two types based on the motion of the object:
+Angular momentum is broadly categorised into two types based on the nature of the motion:

-- Spin Angular Momentum: This is the angular momentum an object has due to its rotation about its own centre of mass, or its own axis.
-For example, the Earth rotating on its axis daily exhibits spin angular momentum.
+- Spin Angular Momentum: This is the momentum an object has due to its rotation about its own centre of mass.
+A prime example is the Earth spinning on its axis, which causes day and night.

-- Orbital Angular Momentum: This is the angular momentum an object has due to its revolution around an external point or axis.
-For example, the Earth revolving around the Sun annually possesses orbital angular momentum.
+- Orbital Angular Momentum: This is the momentum an object has due to its revolution around an external point or axis.
+For example, the Earth revolving around the Sun in its yearly orbit possesses orbital angular momentum.

-The total angular momentum of a system is the vector sum of its spin and orbital angular momentum.
+The total angular momentum of a system is the vector sum of its spin and orbital angular momenta.

-3. What are the key formulas to calculate angular momentum?
+3. What are the primary formulas used to calculate angular momentum?

-There are two primary formulas to calculate angular momentum, depending on the context:
+There are two key formulas to calculate angular momentum, depending on the situation:

 - For a point particle, angular momentum (L) is the cross product of its position vector (r) and its linear momentum (p).
-The formula is: L = r × p or in terms of magnitude, L = mvr sin(θ), where 'm' is mass, 'v' is velocity, and 'θ' is the angle between r and p.
+The formula is L = r × p, with its magnitude given by L = mvr sin(θ).

 4. What is the SI unit and dimensional formula for angular momentum?

-- SI Unit: The standard unit for angular momentum is kilogram metre squared per second (kg m²/s).
+- SI Unit: The SI unit for angular momentum is kilogram metre squared per second (kg m²/s).

-- Dimensional Formula: The dimensional formula for angular momentum is [M L² T⁻¹].
+- Dimensional Formula: The dimensional formula is [M L² T⁻¹], representing mass, length squared, and time inverse.

-6. What is the principle of conservation of angular momentum?
+5. How does the principle of conservation of angular momentum work with an example?

-7. Why is angular momentum a vector quantity, and how is its direction determined?
+6. Why is angular momentum considered a vector quantity and not a scalar?

-Angular momentum is a vector quantity because it has both magnitude (how much rotation) and a specific direction (the axis of rotation).
-The direction is crucial for describing the plane and orientation of the rotation.
-The direction of the angular momentum vector is determined using the Right-Hand Thumb Rule.
-If you curl the fingers of your right hand in the direction of the object's rotation, your thumb will point in the direction of the angular momentum vector (L), which is along the axis of rotation.
+Angular momentum is a vector quantity because it has both magnitude and direction.
+The magnitude describes 'how much' rotation there is, while the direction specifies the axis and orientation of the rotation in space.
+This direction is crucial for understanding rotational dynamics.
+The direction is determined using the Right-Hand Thumb Rule: if you curl the fingers of your right hand in the direction of rotation, your thumb points along the axis in the direction of the angular momentum vector.